• Skip to primary navigation

 6. Add about ¼-1/2 cup blueberry mixture to your glass.

-7. Next add in the mint simple syrup.
+7. Next, add the mint simple syrup.

 8. Then the sparkling water.
 Mix gently.